 The Caspian management systems for Portfolio (PMS) and Risk (RMS) receives execution and order information from the OEMS, tracking and recording detailed data for the monitoring of positions, P&Ls and exposures.
 These systems allow users to perform a variety of back office functions, including reconciliations across multiple counterparties, rebalancing to help funds meet their objectives and distributing the results of trades between different portfolios and funds, even if originally executed with a single order.
 Caspian’s compliance engine is also built on proprietary technology inherited from Tora, and addresses both pre-trade and post-trade workflows.
 Flat file reports are made available, which provide data for trades, positions, audits, compliance, and snapshots.
 These reports are designed to be imported into data visualization tools as needed.

-Caspian’s native ERC20 token, CSP, is not required to access the platform, though using it does confer rewards and discounts, as well as governance rights.
+Caspian’s native ERC20 token, CSP, is not required to access the platform, though it has been designed to eventually confer a variety of rewards and discounts, as well as governance rights.
 CSP holders must first stake their tokens in order to trigger rewards, including commission, fee payment, and dynamic discounts.
 CSP additionally grant platform governance rights for the top 15 token stakers globally, where tokens have been staked for at least 6 weeks.
 These 15 stakers will be able to vote on key decisions affecting development and rewards mechanisms.